Canada primed for pot legalisation | Malay Mail

 On the eve of legalisation, Prime Minister Justin Trudeau defended the historic but controversial change, which has been welcomed by entrepreneurs but sharply questioned by medical professionals.

-“We're not legalising cannabis because we think it's good for our health, we're doing it because we know it's not good for our children,” he said as he arrived in parliament.
+“We’re not legalizing cannabis because we think it’s good for our health, we’re doing it because we know it’s not good for our children,” he said as he arrived in parliament.

 “We know we need to do a better job to protect our children and to eliminate or massively reduce the profits that go to organised crime.”